Leap shares fall as hopes dwindle for a second suitor

-NEW YORK Shares of Leap Wireless LEAP.O, which earlier this month agreed to be acquired by AT&T Inc (T.N), fell 2.7 percent on Wednesday after Leap disclosed details of the bid process that diminished investor hopes that a rival bid would emerge.
+NEW YORK, July 31 Shares of Leap Wireless , which earlier this month agreed to be acquired by AT&T Inc, fell 2.7 percent on Wednesday after Leap disclosed details of the bid process that diminished investor hopes that a rival bid would emerge.

 Under the deal announced on July 12, AT&T will buy Leap for $1.19 billion, or $15 per share, which represented an 88 percent premium to Leap's closing share price that day.